 Your bill will state if your usage was based on an actual or an estimated reading of your meter.

 Actual Reading : Your usage is based on reading taken at customer premise

 Estimate Reading : Your meter was not read during this billing period.
-Estimated is based on average of last six months consumption (kWh).
+The estimated calculation is based on an average of the last three months consumption.
 Reading is estimated if the actual reading is not able to be obtained due to unavoidable reason (eg. Premise locked, meter block, natural disaster and etc).
 If the estimate is too high or too low, your next bill will include a credit or an additional amount to pay.
-This means you only pay for the electricity you use
+This means you only pay for the electricity you use.

 This is the billing period for your bill, and is where you can find the start and end date for your bill